schulle4u/yellow-spoiler/README.md

 ## How to hide page elements

-Create a fenced code block and use `spoiler` as code language.
-Use a custom notice block To get more formatting options.
+Create a custom notice block and use `spoiler` as class attribute.

 ## Examples

-Content file with hidden text, different methods:
+Content file with hidden text:

 ~~~
 ---